-Each year in the US, cardiovascular diseases top the list of most serious health problems.
-Coronary heart disease is the leading cause of death and stroke is the third leading cause of death.
+Each year in the U.S., cardiovascular diseases top the list of most serious health problems.
+Coronary heart disease is the leading cause of death, and stroke is the fourth leading cause of death.
 Stroke is also the number one cause of serious, long-term disability.

-Yet, studies show that nearly everyone can become heart healthy by following a healthful diet and participating in an appropriate exercise program; eliminating tobacco products; and following a routine health care plan.
+Yet, studies show that nearly everyone can become heart healthy by following a healthy diet and participating in an appropriate exercise program; eliminating tobacco products; and following a routine health care plan.

 - Topic Index